mwojnars/hypertag/docs/index.md

 **Comments**

-Blocks starting with double dash (`--`) or hash (`#`) are treated as comments and are excluded from the output.
+Blocks starting with double dash (`--`) or hash (`#`) are treated as comments: their content is left unparsed (like "verbatim" block) and is excluded from the output.
 They must follow general rules of block alignment: have the same indentation as sibling blocks and deeper indentation than a parent block:

     div